Dr Ann Luce

 - Luce, A., Hundley, V., van Teijlingen, E., Ridden, S. and Edlund, S., 2017.
 Midwives’ engagement with the media.
 Midwifery, Childbirth and the Media.
 97-110.

-- Luce, A., Hundley, V. and van Teijlingen, E., 2017.
+- Luce, A., Hundley, V., van Teijlingen, E. and Woodhead, K., 2017.
 Social Media and Midwifery: What's being Posted?
 Midwifery, Childbirth and the Media.
 Palgrave MacMillan.

 - Thorsen, E., Jackson, D. and Luce, A., 2015.
 Citizen journalism and civic inclusion: Access Dorset.
 In: Gordon, E. and Mihalidis, P., eds.
 Civic Media Reader.
 MIT Press.